wfil/wfil-token/README.md

 > Wrapped Filecoin, ERC20 Wrapper over Filecoin

-`WFIL` is the fist ERC20 wrapper over Filecoin, backed by filecoin deposits on a custodial wallet (1:1 ratio).
+`WFIL` is the first ERC20 wrapper over Filecoin, backed by filecoin deposits on a custodian wallet (1:1 ratio).

-The current iteration implements a custodial pattern where users need to send filecoins to a custodial wallet and they'll get automatically the correspondent amount in `WFIL` to their ethereum addresses.
+The current iteration implements a custodial pattern where users need to send filecoin to a custodial wallet and they will automatically get the correspondent amount in `WFIL` to their ethereum addresses.

 Future Developments & Features:

-We'd like to migrate to a non-custodial pattern where by leveraging on Filecoin smart contracts we'd be able to implement a fully decentralized application.
+We'd like to migrate to a non-custodial pattern where by leveraging Filecoin smart contracts we'd be able to implement a fully decentralized application.

 Extend the Filecoin Wallet into a MetaMask for Filecoin.